-The School of Nursing provides excellent education that aims to prepare students as liberally-educated persons and master's-prepared professional nurses.
+The SON provides excellent education that aims to prepare students as liberally-educated persons and master's-prepared professional nurses.
 We are committed to:

-- Cultivate a learner-centered environment where individuals are empowered to think, conceptualize, reason, and make sense of the lived worlds - Provide excellent education that aims to prepare students as liberally-educated persons and master's-prepared professional nurses - Prepare nursing graduates who are globally aware and informed for practice or for teaching/learning in a diverse and rapidly-changing healthcare environment - Incorporate the values of respect, literacy, practice, and integration; Prepare nursing graduates who are globally aware and informed for practice or for teaching/learning in a diverse and rapidly changing healthcare environment. - Build on a foundation comparable to baccalaureate-level nursing knowledge; Use knowledge and evidence-based teaching practices; Prepare students as liberally- educated persons and master's-prepared professional nurses - Incorporate the values of respect, literacy, practice, and integration - Providing opportunities for personal and professional development of students, faculty, staff, and clinical partners; Connect education to practice through partnerships, preceptorships, and/or mentorships
+- Cultivate a learner-centered environment where individuals are empowered to think, conceptualize, reason, and make sense of the lived worlds - Provide excellent education that aims to prepare students as liberally-educated persons and master's-prepared professional nurses - Prepare nursing graduates who are globally aware and informed for practice or for teaching/learning in a diverse and rapidly-changing healthcare environment - Incorporate the values of respect, literacy, practice, and integration; Prepare nursing graduates who are globally aware and informed for practice or for teaching/learning in a diverse and rapidly changing healthcare environment. - Build on a foundation comparable to baccalaureate-level nursing knowledge; Use knowledge and evidence-based teaching practices; Prepare students as liberally- educated persons and master's-prepared professional nurses - Incorporate the values of respect, literacy, practice, and integration - Provide opportunities for personal and professional development of students, faculty, staff, and clinical partners; Connect education to practice through partnerships, preceptorships, and/or mentorships

-The MSN program prepares advanced practice nurses to provide primary health care to diverse populations, and to demonstrate professional leadership roles in practice, and is consistent with the standards of the American Association of Colleges of Nursing (AACN) The Essentials of Master's Education in Nursing (2011); Education for Advanced Practice Nursing (1996); The Essentials of Master's Education in Nursing (2011); Scope and Standards for Practice (2010); Code of Ethics for Nurses with Interpretive Statements (2015); Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education (2008); NONPF Core Competencies (2016); AACN Test Content Outline; National Panel for Nurse Psychiatric-Mental Health NP Competencies (2003; 2013); and PMHNP Board Certification Exam.
+The MSN program prepares advanced practice nurses to provide primary health care to diverse populations, and to demonstrate professional leadership roles in practice, and is consistent with the standards of the American Association of Colleges of Nursing (AACN); The Essentials of Master's Education in Nursing (2021); Code of Ethics for Nurses with Interpretive Statements (2015); Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education (2008); NONPF Core Competencies (2022); AACN Test Content Outline; National Panel for Nurse Psychiatric-Mental Health NP Competencies (2023); and PMHNP Board Certification Exam.
 According to the AACN (1996), the Core Curriculum for MSN Programs includes:

-- 1. Health Promotion and Disease Prevention.

-- 2. Human Diversity and Social Issues.
+- 1. Health Promotion and Disease Prevention. - 2.
+Human Diversity and Social Issues.

 - 3. Theoretical Foundation of Nursing Practice.

 - 4. Professional Role Development.

 - 5. Research.

 - 6. Ethics.

 - 7. Policy, Organization, and Financing of Healthcare.